 - 1. Click Add triggered... on the Event Types page.
 The Triggered Event Type Setup page appears. - 2.
 Enter a descriptive Name for the event, such as Motion Detection.
-To configure motion detection see page 23. - 3.
+To configure motion detection see page 27. - 3.
 Set the Priority High, Normal or Low (see the online help). - 4.
-Set the Respond to Trigger ... parameters to define when the event is active, for example, after office hours. - 5.
+Set the Respond to Trigger... parameters to define when the event is active, for example, after office hours. - 5.
 Select the trigger alternative from the Triggered by... drop-down list. - 6.
-Set the When Triggered... parameters, that is what the camera will do if motion is detected; for example, upload images to an FTP server or send an e-mail notification. - 7.
+Set the When Triggered... parameters, that is what the camera will do if motion is detected; this could be uploading images to an FTP server or sending an e-mail notification. - 7.
 Click OK to save the event in the Event Types list.

-Please see the online help \bigcirc for descriptions of each available option.
+Please see the online help () for information on the different options.

-Up to 10 event types can be configured in the camera, and up to three of these can be configured to upload images.
+Note: Up to 10 event types can be configured in the camera, and up to three of these can be configured to upload images.
 File names can be formatted according to specific requirements.
-See File Naming & Date/Time Formats in the online help 🕜.
+See File Naming & Date/Time Formats in the online help ?.